 Highlights: Sensitive, Athletic, Calm

-The first thing you might notice is the familiar Greyhound body, slender and graceful.
-It’s no surprise considering they’re called the “Spanish Greyhound.”
-However, its origins are a little more complicated than that.
+The first thing you might notice is the familiar Greyhound body, both slender and graceful.
+It’s really no surprise considering they’re called the “Spanish Greyhound.”
+However, the origins of the breed are a bit more complicated than that.

-Eventually, the breed was further honed toward perfection by careful breeding with Greyhound bloodlines until they ended up with a dog fit for kings, literally.
+Eventually, the breed was further honed toward perfection.
+The breeders carefully crossbred the dog with Greyhounds until they ended up with a dog fit for kings, literally.
 The Spanish Greyhound was a favorite companion of Spanish Kings for their hunting skills.

 Spanish Greyhound Temperament

-Despite their lithe shape and athletic ability, Spanish Greyhounds are actually quite laid-back dogs.
-Though they’re always up for a test of their running skills, they are equally content with lounging around with their loved owners.
+Despite their lithe shape and athletic ability, Spanish Greyhounds are actually very laid-back dogs.
+In the home, they’re always up for a test of their running skills.
+However, they are equally content with lounging around with their loved owners.

 They can be very sensitive and affectionate.
 This sensitivity and care carries over to children as well, and they can be very protective of them.
 But with strangers, they are less open, instead preferring to remain aloof until familiar with someone.